Croatia by bike: the wine route by bike in the Istrian peninsula

 The first stop of the day is Grožnjan.
 This medieval village is perched on top of a hill on the right bank of the Mirna River.
 With some Renaissance buildings dating from 1585 and its magnificent Baroque church, Grožnjan is worth a visit.
 The small streets are full of artists' studios and art galleries.

 You take the road again towards Oprtalj.
-This medieval village is also well preserved with its charming shops, its Venetian palaces, its arcaded streets and its balcony offering a unique panorama of the Istrian peninsula.
+This medieval village is also well-preserved with its charming shops, its Venetian palaces, its arcaded streets and its balcony offering a unique panorama of the Istrian peninsula.

 Going back down into the valley, we arrive at Livade, the local truffle capital where you can taste it in different forms.
 Truffles are grown in the surrounding Motovun forest.
 All that remains is an ascent to reach Motovun, certainly the most famous and pretty medieval hilltop village in Istria.